openmobilityfoundation/curb-data-specification/general-information.md

 # Pagination

 Endpoints may use pagination, which must comply with the [JSON API][json-api-pagination] specification.
+See [Event Times](/general-information.md#event-times) guideance about the order of data returned.

 The following keys must be used for pagination links: